raj713335/YT_DOWNLOAD/README.md

 # YT DOWNLOADER
-A CROSS PLATFORM DESKTOP APPLICATION TO DOWNLOAD YOUTUBE VIDEOS AND PLAYLIST.
+A CROSS PLATFORM DESKTOP APPLICATION TO DOWNLOAD YOUTUBE VIDEOS AND PLAYLIST .

 # YT_DOWNLOADER